 Over Curvature of the Neck

 Get the photo album and find a picture of yourself in profile.
 Sorry, but if you carry your head as shown in the first picture above, you are in real trouble.
 When the neck is over-curved, the head is not aligned above the spine but has to be carried in front of the body.
 That takes a lot of effort and pain.
-Muscles turn into spasm and cause neck and shoulder tension, headaches and migraine.
+Muscles turn into spasm and cause neck and shoulder tension, headaches, migraine, even a Dowagers Hump.
 Help!

 For Those Who Don't Like to Look Up